GlareDB/glaredb.github.io/docs/about/technical-preview.md

 On May 26, 2023, [github.com/GlareDB/glaredb] was made open source.
 See our [open source announcement] for more information.

+On July 12, 2023, GlareDB moved from `0.0.X` ranges to `0.2.0`, marking a
+significant milestone towards technical stability with a growing featureset.

 ## Stability

 {: .important}